jacksonkunde/artificial_intellegence_projects/README.md

 # Artificial Intellegence

+*This is not a complete repository, I am slowly uploading all of the projects I have done over the years to this page!*

 Hi!
 I wanted to share a few AI projects that I have done over the last few years.
 The projects range from demensionality reduction to deep learning.
 Enjoy!

 ## Principal Component Analysis